joyapisi/Leaderboard/README.md

 # 📖 [Leaderboard] <a name="Leaderboard"></a>

-**[Leaderboard]** is a simple a simple web page that displays a list of names and the makrks scored by the individuals.
+**[Leaderboard]** is a simple a simple web page that displays a list of names and the marks scored by the individuals.
 It is built using webpack and served by a webpack dev server.
 This project also follows Gitflow

 ## 🛠 Built With <a name="built-with"></a>